edgarbautista/didactic-octo-telegram/README.md

 # sample-code
-This code is meant as a simple sample on how to iterate through a JsonNode Graph.
+This code sample on how to iterate through a JsonNode Graph.

-## The app exposes an endpoint that takes in JSON and returns string reprensetaion of the fields path mapped to data type.
+## The app exposes an endpoint that takes in JSON and returns string representation of the field's path mapped to data type.

 # TODO:
-- *TESTS*
+- *More TESTS*

 # NOTES:
 - It only grabs the first item from an array.